 Back to why I caught so many fish and he didn’t.
 The answer was simple.
 Because of weather conditions the fish had literally buried themselves deep into the available cover.
 So lures either presented on the “edge” of the cover or on “top” of the cover would draw no strikes.
 The lure had to be presented such that it was allowed to sink deep into the middle of the cover.

+Most fish were being caught in less than 3-feet of water but literally down in the middle of the brush.
+I was using a 5/8oz slip sinker with my plastic worm…normally considered way to heavy for such shallow water.
+He was using a ¼ oz sinker…normally considered the “correct” weight for such shallow water.
+We were fishing the same color and size of worm.
 The difference?
 My sinker was heavy enough to “force” my plastic worm deep into the middle of the brush without “settling” in the top of the brush.
 His smaller sinker was simply not heavy enough to get his worm through the brush to where the fish were.
 Yes, I suggested he make the change (several times!) but he just wouldn’t do it.
 The result?
 I qualified for the Kansas B.A.S.S Federation team…and he did not!
 (Hope he isn’t reading this right now!)

 Recently I made a trip to the KDOT East Lake (east corner of 96 & 135 in Wichita).
 The goal wasn’t to fish…it was to interview and film others fishing.
 Frankly, I didn’t know what to expect, but did I luck out.
 I met a group of really great people and they gave me permission to shoot some video.
+The result is funny, entertaining and educational.
+The two guys fishing are brothers and one is catching channel catfish on every cast while the other is being “skunked”…using the same bait… nightcrawlers.
+Sound familiar?

 Join me as we discover why one was catching fish and the other wasn’t.
 There is a great lesson to be learned that will help us all catch more fish.